 How is this job different than previous jobs?

-What does your job entail that you didn’t expect or were surprised by?
+What does your job in Sales entail that you didn’t expect or were surprised by?

 I have been most surprised by the reactions that prospective clients have to Flavorman.
 Many of them are unclear on exactly what we do and how we serve our clients and I am often surprised when they make assumptions about what we do and do not offer.
 There is a lot of misinformation and it is important in my capacity to correct any of the misunderstanding and misinformation.

 What is the most memorable experience of your job?

 Several years ago, I visited the town of two of our successful clients.
 They took me to a bar where their beverage was being sold.
 I was able to understand what our client’s consumers see and experience when drinking this beverage.
 I was able to speak with the bartenders and they explained in detail how they set up their bar program and relationships with vendors.
 They showed me how those relationships are not just transactional, but foraged to be maintained as a positive exchange for many years to come.

 What is your favorite drink?

 For me, it depends on the occasion.
 Most of the time, I stick with ice water, but when I want to relax, I will go for a Gin & Tonic.

 Have a great drink idea?
 Flavorman can help you bring it to life.
 Give us a call at (502) 273-5214 or contact our team through this webform.